TheDonDope/crudular/README.md

 - Manage a JWT authenticity token to use for calls of protected remote api methods
 - Provide a home view showing the user information about his JWT token
 - Provide a dynamic authentication-based navigation
+- Provides full Docker support for both development and production environment

 ## Development server